A Place for Mom

 Cheapest tablets for seniors

-If affordability is your No. 1 concern, check out these cheap and simple tablets for seniors.
+If affordability is your No. 1 concern, check out these inexpensive and simple tablets for seniors.

 How to choose a tablet for your elderly relative

-Ask yourself these questions as you browse tablets for seniors:
+Ask yourself these questions as you browse the top tablets for seniors:

 Is eyesight a concern?
 Large displays, adjustable text size, screen contrast, and brightness are all features to consider for seniors with vision trouble.
 For those with greater vision impairment, try a tablet with a voice assistant, or one that offers speech-to-text functionality.